HelloWorld19930603/xingda-springboot/src/main/webapp/static/js/flot-chart/API.md

 in the original data array.

-If you use the above events to update some other information and want to clear out that info in case the mouse goes away, you'll probably also need to listen to "mouseout" events on the placeholder div.
+If you use the above events to update some other information and want to clear out that purchaseInfo in case the mouse goes away, you'll probably also need to listen to "mouseout" events on the placeholder div.

 "mouseActiveRadius" specifies how far the mouse can be from an item